-- A. A student who transfers from any school into a member school will be subject to the transfer rules for one calendar year, unless the transfer is made necessary by a total and complete change in residence by parent(s).
-[The calendar year (365 days) will be determined from a student's first day of attendance at the new school.] - B. Students entering 9th and/or 10th grade at the beginning of the school year and who are within the first four consecutive semesters of high school will be afforded unrestricted eligibility provided all other rules governing student eligibility are met. - C. Students entering 11th and 12th grade are restricted to nonvarsity opportunities for one calendar year.
-[The calendar year (365 days) will be determined from a student's first day of attendance at the new school.] - D. 9th grade students who transfer after the beginning of the school year and with written consent from both schools directly involved shall be restricted to nonvarsity opportunities for the remainder of the school year.
-Restrictions are removed upon entering 10th grade. - E. 10th, 11th or 12th grade students who transfer after the beginning of the school year and with written consent from both schools directly involved shall be restricted to nonvarsity opportunities for one calendar year (365 days beginning with first day of attendance at the new school). - F. In the event of divorce or legal separation, whether pending or final, residence at the beginning of the school year shall determine eligibility for students entering 9th and/or 10th grade.
+A. A student who transfers from any school into a member school will be subject to the transfer rules for one calendar year, unless the transfer is made necessary by a total and complete change in residence by parent(s).
+[The calendar year (365 days) will be determined from a student's first day of attendance at the new school.]

+Unrestricted eligibility may be afforded at a new school at the time of a complete family move.
+Any student who delays enrollment after a family move is subject to the transfer rule.

+B. Students entering 9th and/or 10th grade at the beginning of the school year and who are within the first four consecutive semesters of high school will be afforded unrestricted eligibility provided all other rules governing student eligibility are met.

+C. Students entering 11th and 12th grade are restricted to nonvarsity opportunities for one calendar year.
+[The calendar year (365 days) will be determined from a student's first day of attendance at the new school.]

+D. 9th grade students who transfer after the beginning of the school year and with written consent from both schools directly involved shall be restricted to nonvarsity opportunities for the remainder of the school year.
+Restrictions are removed upon entering 10th grade.

+E. 10th, 11th or 12th grade students who transfer after the beginning of the school year and with written consent from both schools directly involved shall be restricted to nonvarsity opportunities for one calendar year (365 days beginning with first day of attendance at the new school).

+F. In the event of divorce or legal separation, whether pending or final, residence at the beginning of the school year shall determine eligibility for students entering 9th and/or 10th grade.